cortexlabs/cortex/examples/sklearn/mpg-regression/README.md

 ## Define a deployment

-A `deployment` specifies a set of resources that are deployed as a single unit.
-An `api` makes the Cortex python implementation available as a web service that can serve real-time predictions.
+A `deployment` specifies a set of resources that are deployed together.
+An `api` makes the Predictor implementation available as a web service that can serve real-time predictions.
 The metadata specified in this configuration will be passed into the `init` function in `predictor.py` for model initialization.
 Once the model is initialized the `predict` function in `predictor.py` will be triggered every time a request is made to the API.

 ```yaml
 - kind: deployment